mackenziehs20/mackenziehs20/README.md

-# 💫 About Me: Hey!
+# 💫 Hey!
 This is Harsh Rawat
 I am an undergraduate student studying Computer science and Engineering at VIT and working towards Development.